ddbrennan/git-interview-baseline/README.md

 fbee832 Started new-feature (aviflombaum, 2 days ago)
 ```

-See, we can't push all those commits.
-Wouldn't it have been great if we simply isolated our work on new-feature into its own copy of our code so that until it's done, we could have deployed the commit that fixes the application?
-We can do exactly this using a feature in git called branches.
+See, we can't push our bug fix, because that would push all those commits– including our broken feature!

+Wouldn't it have been great if we could have isolated our work on 'new-feature' into its own copy of our code?
+That way, until it's done we could have deployed our bug fix completely independently.
+Thankfully, We can do exactly this using a feature in git called branches.

 ## Making a branch with `git branch`